kjolley/BIGSdb_documentation/curator_guide.rst

 Fill in the spreadsheet.
 If the locus uses integer allele identifiers, the allele_id can be left blank and the next available number will be used automatically.

+The status can be either: 'Sanger trace checked', 'WGS: manual extract (BIGSdb)', 'WGS: automated extract (BIGSdb)', 'WGS: visually checked', 'WGS: automatically checked' or 'unchecked'.
+See full explanations for these in the
+:ref:`single allele upload<single_allele_upload>` section.

+The 'type_allele' field is boolean (true/false) and specifies if the sequence should be considered as a type allele.
+These can be used to constrain the sequence search space when defining new alleles using the :ref:`web-based scanner<tag_scanning>` or :ref:`offline auto allele definer<autodefiner>`.

 Paste the entire sheet in to the web form and select the sender from the dropdown box.

 Additionally, there are a number of options available.
 Some of these will